Ningxia: Tourism

 One of Ningxia's main tourist spots is the internationally renowned Xixia Tombs site located 30 km west of Yinchuan.
 The remnants of nine Western Xia emperors' tombs and two hundred other tombs lie within a 50 km² area.
-Other famous sites in Ningxia include the Helan Mountains, the mysterious 108 stupas, the twin pagodas of Baisikou and the desert research outpost at Shapatou.
+Other famous sites in Ningxia include the Helan Mountains, the mysterious 108 stupas, the twin pagodas of Baisikou and the desert research outpost at Shapotou.
 A less visited tourist spot in Ningxia is the Mount Sumeru Grottoes (须弥山), which is among the ten most famous grottoes in China.